shobhitchittora/design-system-generator-proposal/README.md

 ## Goals

-The motivation behind this project is to help educate the community about the importance / principles of building atomic design systems for their products, at the same time help them keep their peace of mind by helping with bootstrapping and keeping assets in sync.
+The motivation behind this project is to help educate, standardize, streamline the process of building atomic design systems for apps.

-## Pros of doing so
+## Pros of having a design system

 * Promotes consistency and cohesion
 * Allows for a more collaborative team effort ( designers and engineers together )